iosg073/Notes-CODE-Django-1st-Repo/readme.md

 It can do everything we do in the shell_plus, but doesn't automatically import our models, which is a little annoying.

+If we wanted to import manually, we'd type this into the shell:

 ```python
 from .models import Artist, Song